-1: Major slow down of your computer’s performance
+1. Slow-down of your computer’s performance

 Are your files and apps taking a long time to load?
 Is your computer taking a longer time to start and runs slowly once it does?
 If so, it’s possible a virus is infiltrating your operating system.

-2: Endless pop-ups and spam
+2. Endless pop-ups and spam

-3: You’re locked out of certain settings, files, folders or your entire computer
+3. You’re locked out of your computer

 If you’re unable to gain access to settings and files on your own computer — or you can’t log on or off — malware has likely taken over.

-4: Changes to your homepage
+4. Changes to your homepage

 Is your homepage randomly switching to another website?
 Are you unable to reset it?
 If so, you likely have a virus.
-Viruses can implement changes to your homepage and create error messages, browser errors and shortcut files.
+Viruses can implement changes to your homepage and create error messages, browser errors, and shortcut files.

-5: Unknown programs start when you turn on your computer
+5. Unknown programs starting on your computer

-6: Mass emails sent from your email account
+6. Mass emails sent from your email account

-7: Your security software has been disabled
+7. Your security software has been disabled

 If your antivirus program or security software has stopped working and you didn’t disable it, it’s possible that malware has taken over.

-8: Your battery drains quickly
+8. Your battery drains quickly

 Here’s another sign that a virus may have infected your computer and is multiplying: a drained battery.
 As the virus continues to multiply, it uses resources from your computer and creates more activity on your computer.
 As a result, your battery life is diminished.

-9: Frequent crashes
+9. Frequent crashes